 There's a wide range of accommodation, from budget to luxury, and most are in walking distance to the station.
 There are some museums and art galleries in the area like Hamburger Bahnhof Museum für Gegenwart and plenty of restaurants and cafes nearby.

 There's a real multicultural vibe here as it's made up of four neighbourhoods and this is very much reflected in the cuisine options which range from Italian to Turkish and beyond.

 Why avoid Moabit

-It’s a very busy area due to being so popular and gets particularly packed during commuting hours and on the weekend.
-You may find yourself travelling to Mittie and Tiergarten a lot to see the sights as there relatively few here but since you’re in the transport hub it shouldn’t be too much trouble.
+It's a very busy area due to being so popular, and gets particularly packed during commuting hours and on the weekend.
+You may find yourself travelling to Mitte and Tiergarten to see some highlights in Berlin, but because Moabit has such great transportation links, this is not usually a problem.